snr-laboratory/snrlab-microfab-trial0/doc/CCD/LArCCD.md

 # Fab plan (Priority List)
 1) Atomic Layer Deposition (ALD) Tool
+  - Draw schematic for tool design
+    - Gas flow
+    - Electrical
-2) Fully understand the physical measurement process
+3) Fully understand the physical measurement process
   - CV and how it’s related to the microphysics of the surface
 2) Detailed diagram of the surface of Al2O3
   - Thickness and layer details